adrienneparsons/ASC_cytokine_proteomics_sc/README.md

 ["Concurrence testing"](Figure4.pdf)

 ### Protemic profiling
 Next, analysis using just the bulk proteomics of 10 human donor ASC samples (5 donors, control and cytokine-stimulated) is performed.
 PCA plotting shows separation based on presence or absence of cytokine treatment.
 Differential protein analysis is plotted as a volcano plot.
-The heatmaps showing all proteins and differentially abundant proteins are made.
+The heatmaps showing all proteins, differentially abundant proteins, sand proteins encoded by DE genes following cytokine stimulation (Hu et al, Cell BioSci 2024) are made.

 ["Proteomic profiling"](Figure3.pdf)